March 14th, 1995

-There will be THREE classes of membership: ‘Primary Individual’, ‘Junior Individual’ and ‘Family’.
+There will be two classes of membership,’lndividual’ and ‘Family’.
 For the purposes of participation at Association events two additional groups are defined here, namely ‘Minor’ and ‘Nonmember’.

-4.a – Primary Individual – Primary Individual membership is open to all men and women who are at least 16 years of age.
-All Primary Individual members shall have the right to vote in all Association matters.
-All military Primary Individual Members must join the Sons of Union Veterans within one (1) year of paying their Association dues.
+4.a – Individual – Individual membership is open to all men and women who are at least 16 years of age.
+All Individual members shall have the right to vote in all Association matters.

-4.c – Family – Family membership is composed of at least one (1) Primary Individual member and the spouse, children, grandchildren and persons for whom the Primary Individual Member and/or spouse have legal guardianship under the age of 16.
-Each Family Membership shall have one (1) vote in Association matters; that of the Primary Individual Member.
+4.b – Family – Family membership is composed of at least one (1) Individual member and the spouse, children, grandchildren and persons for whom the Individual Member and/or spouse have legal guardianship under the age of 16.
+Each Family Membership shall have one (1) vote in Association matters, that of the Individual Member.
 All Family members are prohibited from carrying and or discharging any firearm at any Association event.

-4.d – Minor – Persons under the age of 16 not defined as a Family member.
-For a minor to participate with the Association, one parent must join the Association with a Family membership.
-If the parent does not participate at an event, then the minor child must have a signed permission slip and waiver of responsibility.
+4.c – Minor – Persons under the age of 16 not defined as a Family member.
+For a minor to participate with the association one parent must join the Association with a Family membership.
+If the parent does not participate at an event, then the minor child must have a signed permission slip and waver of responsibility.

-Note that a Primary Individual Member may sponsor a Minor for single event participation providing the minor has a completed application and signed parental permission slip.
+Note that an Individual Member may sponsor a Minor for single event participation providing the minor has a completed application and signed parental permission slip.

-5.a – The dues for Primary and Junior Individual members shall be the same for both military and non-military members.
-Dues for all classes of membership shall be set by a vote of the Individual Members present at an annual meeting designated for the purpose of electing Association officers.
-Dues for a Family Membership shall be no more than 80% greater than those of the Primary Individual Membership.
-Dues for a Junior Individual Membership shall be no less then 50% of Primary Individual Membership.
+5.a – The dues for all individual members shall be the same for both military and non-military members and shall be set by a vote of the Individual Members present at an annual meeting designated for the purpose of electing Association officers.
+The dues for a Family membership shall be equal to the amount set for an Individual Member plus 80% of the dues set for an Individual Member, rounded to the nearest whole dollar.
 The exception to this will be where 2 or more Individual Members are part of the same family.
 In this case there will be no additional charge for the Family membership.
 Upon the payment of the Dues (both current and any back due amount) the person will be considered a member in good standing for the balance of the current year.

 5.b – For the purpose of the collection of dues the amount set will be for the calendar year from January 1 through December 31 and are due in the month of January for all current members and for new members as soon as they are accepted as members.
 All existing members as of January 1 will have until January 31 to pay their dues and remain a member in good standing.
 The Secretary will produce a list of all those members that have not paid their dues as of February 1 and notify everyone on this list in writing that they are not considered members in good standing and will have until March 31 to pay their dues.
 After March 31 anyone who has not paid their dues will be dropped as a member. .